Jro82886/always-bent/PRIVACY_STATEMENT.md

 ## 🎣 **What ABFI Tracking IS:**

-**A COLLABORATIVE FISHING INTELLIGENCE NETWORK**
+**A PAID MEMBERS-ONLY COLLABORATIVE NETWORK**

-ABFI is a **voluntary community** of captains who choose to share their location data to:
+ABFI is a **trusted community** of paying members who voluntarily share location data to:
 - **Find fish together** - See where the fleet is having success
 - **Save fuel** - Don't waste time searching blind
 - **Validate conditions** - Confirm SST edges and chlorophyll blooms with real activity